Nevada Resort Industry’s Safety Response to COVID-19

 - The industry is in close contact with the local health departments and has worked collaboratively to put in place systems to respond to those with symptoms of the virus and take all the necessary precautions and follow-up actions.
 Many resorts will have medical professionals on site to assist.
 Employees have been trained in the protocols.

-- Face masks will be available for guests and encouraged to be worn in public areas.
-Employees are required to wear masks and, where necessary, appropriate personal protective equipment (PPE).
+- Face masks or coverings are required for guests and employees.
+Where necessary, employees will wear appropriate personal protective equipment (PPE).
 Guests and employees will be screened upon entry.

 - Social distancing measures will be in place throughout the resort and hand sanitizer and disinfecting wipes will be widely available.